 6. Benefits and Services:

 [Company Name] offers a benefits program for its [regular full-time] and [regular part-time] employees.
 However, the existence of these programs does not signify that an employee will necessarily be employed for the required time necessary to qualify for the benefits included in and administered through these programs.

 [Company Name] offers the following health and life insurance programs for regular full-time employees (as determined by the carrier of the policies).

-Life insurance.
-(Briefly describe your company’s life insurance policy here.)
-This handbook does not contain the complete terms and/or conditions of any of the Company’s current insurance benefit plans.
+This handbook does not contain the complete terms and/or conditions of any of [Company Name]'s current insurance benefits plans.
 It is intended only to provide general explanations.

-[If there is ever any conflict between the handbook and any documents issued by one of the Company’s insurance carriers, the carrier’s guideline regulations will be regarded as authoritative.]
+If there is ever any conflict between the handbook and any documents issued by one of [Company Name]'s insurance carriers, the carrier’s guideline regulations will be regarded as authoritative.

 6.2 COBRA benefits.